Noticing error code 229 on your Lennox® furnace?

 You may see fast flashes or an alternating slow flash as it tells you a fault code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also create the error, so your Rob's Albertan Service Experts professional will investigate other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Rob's Albertan Service Experts technician will investigate other parts of your furnace first.

-When you need to have your furnace repaired, reach out to the Experts at Rob's Albertan Service Experts to decipher the fault code and take care of the problem.
+When you need to have your furnace fixed, reach out to the Experts at Rob's Albertan Service Experts to decipher the fault code and take care of the problem.

 Call us at 780-800-9047 or schedule an appointment online today.